Standard imsets for undirected and chain graphical models: Standard imsets for general chain graphs

 \subsection{Feasible merging}

-From now on, we will consider the uniqueness of the standard imsets for chain graphs in \refdef{cgim}.
+From now on, we will consider the uniqueness of the standard imsets for chain graphs in Definition~\ref{def:cgim}.

-In the case of chain graphs which are equivalent to some directed acyclic graphs, the uniqueness of their standard imsets defined by \eqref{eq:cgdagim} is given in \refprop{cgdag_unique}.
+In the case of chain graphs which are equivalent to some directed acyclic graphs, the uniqueness of their standard imsets defined by \eqref{eq:cgdagim} is given in Proposition~\ref{prop:cgdag_unique}.
 Its proof is based on the concept called a feasible merging \cite{sturovste}.
-In this section we review its definition and properties.
+In this section, we review its definition and properties.